munificent/game-programming-patterns/book/data-locality.markdown

 </aside>

-You can see how this starts to get fuzzy though.
+You can see how this starts to get fuzzy, though.
 In my example here, it's pretty obvious which data should be hot and cold, but it's rarely so clear cut.
 What if you have fields that are used when an entity is in a certain mode but not in others?
 What if entities use a certain chunk of data only when they're in certain parts of the level?

 Doing this kind of optimization is somewhere between a black art and a rathole.
 It's easy to get sucked in and spend endless time pushing data around to see what speed difference it makes.
 It will take practice to get a handle on where to spend your effort.

 ## Design Decisions

 This pattern is really about a mindset: it's getting you to think about your data's arrangement in memory as a key part of your game's performance story.
 The actual concrete design space is wide open.
-You can let <span name="dod">data locality</span> affect your whole design philosophy, or maybe it's just a localized pattern you apply to a few core data structures.
+You can let <span name="dod">data locality</span> affect your whole architecture, or maybe it's just a localized pattern you apply to a few core data structures.

-The biggest question you'll need to answer is when and where you apply this pattern, but here are a couple of specific ones that may come up.
+The biggest question you'll need to answer is when and where you apply this pattern, but here are a couple of others that may come up.

 <aside name="dod">

-Noel Llopis' [famous article](http://gamesfromwithin.com/data-oriented-design) that got a lot more people thinking about designing games around data locality and cache-friendliness calls this "data-oriented design".
+Noel Llopis' [famous article](http://gamesfromwithin.com/data-oriented-design) that got a lot more people thinking about designing games around cache usage calls this "data-oriented design".

 </aside>

 ### How do you handle polymorphism?

 Up to this point, we've avoided subclassing and virtual methods.
 We assumed we have nice packed arrays of *homogenous* objects.
 That way, we know they're all the exact same size.
 But polymorphism and dynamic dispatch are useful tools, too.
-How do we merge them?
+How do we reconcile this?

 **Don't:**

 The simplest answer is to just avoid subclassing, or at least avoid it in places where you're optimizing for cache usage.
 Software engineer culture is drifting away from heavy use of inheritance anyway.

   * *It's safe and easy.* You know exactly what class you're dealing with and all objects are obviously the same size.
-If you don't need polymorphism, don't use it.

   * *It's faster.* Dynamic dispatch means looking up the method in the vtable and then traversing that pointer to get to the actual code.
 That can be an instruction cache miss.
 While the cost of this varies widely across different hardware, there is <span name="cpp">*some*</span> cost to dynamic dispatch.

 <aside name="cpp">

 As usual, the only absolute is that there are no absolutes.
 In most cases, a C++ compiler will require an indirection for a virtual method call.
-But in *some* cases, the compiler may be able to do *devirtualization* and statically call the right method if it knows what concrete type it will be.
-Devirtualization is even more common in just-in-time compilers for languages like Java.
+But in *some* cases, the compiler may be able to do *devirtualization* and statically call the right method if it knows what concrete type the receiver is.
+Devirtualization is more common in just-in-time compilers for languages like Java and JavaScript.

 </aside>

-  * *It's inflexible.* Of course, the reason we use dynamic dispatch is because it gives us a powerful way to make a bunch of different objects behave differently.
-If you want different entities in your game to have their own rendering styles, or their own special moves and attacks, virtual methods are a nice way to model that.
+  * *It's inflexible.* Of course, the reason we use dynamic dispatch is because it gives us a powerful way to vary behavior between objects.
+If you want different entities in your game to have their own rendering styles, or their own special moves and attacks, virtual methods are a proven way to model that.
 Having to instead stuff all of that code into a single non-virtual method that does something like a big `switch` gets messy quickly.

 **Use separate arrays for each type:**